 What to expect at MMA during summer 2020:

 - There will be no general leave for cadets (approximately 20 cadets will remain on campus during the summer of 2020).

 - Cadets will not attend church services off campus.
 Online streaming for services will be provided to cadets when available.

 - Campus will be closed to visitors who are non-essential to business operations.
 Visits from prospective families are welcome.
 All approved guests will be asked to have their temperature checked upon arrival, following the same protocol in place for our faculty, staff and cadets who remain on campus for the summer.

 - There will be no fast food deliveries to campus.

-Questions about the coronavirus/COVID-1?
+Questions about COVID-19?